Shihab2022/chat-app/front-end/README.md

 Some step

-showing all message
-implement socket when send message and fix scroll issue
+implement socket when send message and showing message real time showing message when no chat fount implement photo upload featchers